taosdata/node-red-node-tdengine/README.md

 ## Overview
+[Node-RED](https://nodered.org/) is an open-source visual programming tool developed by IBM based on Node.js.
+It enables users to assemble and connect various nodes via a graphical interface to create IoT device, API, and online service connections.
+Supporting multi-protocol and cross-platform capabilities, it has an active community and is ideal for event-driven application development in smart home, industrial automation and other scenarios, with its main strengths being low-code and visual programming.

+The deep integration between TDengine and Node-RED provides a comprehensive solution for industrial IoT scenarios.
+Through Node-RED's MQTT/OPC UA/Modbus protocol nodes, data from PLCs, sensors and other devices can be collected at millisecond-level speed.
+Real-time queries of TDengine can trigger physical control actions like relay operations and valve switching for immediate command execution.

-"node-red-node-tdengine"​ is the official plugin developed by ​TDengine​ for Node-RED.
-Composed of two nodes, the "tdengine-operator"​ node provides SQL execution capabilities for data writing/querying and metadata management functions.
-The ​"tdengine-consumer"​ node offers data subscription and consumption capabilities, designed to consume messages from specific TOPICs on designated subscription servers.
+node-red-node-tdengine is the official plugin developed by TAOS Data for Node-RED.
+Composed of two nodes:
+- **tdengine-operator**: Provides SQL execution capabilities for data writing/querying and metadata management.
+- **tdengine-consumer**: Offers data subscription and consumption capabilities from specified subscription servers and topics.

 ## Features